m4drat/memplusplus/README.md

 ### How to use the library as a dependency (external project)

-1. run cmake from root directory (memplusplus):
+1. run cmake from the root directory (memplusplus):

     ```bash
     cmake \